hornbill/goLDAPUserImport/README.md

 #### SiteLookup
 In Hornbill the Site field against a user is the numeric Id of the site, as the Name of a users site from LDAP is likely the Name and not an Id specific to Hornbill  we provide the ability for the Import to look up the Name of the Site in Hornbill and use the Numeric Id when adding or updating a user.
 The name of the Site in Hornbill must match the value of the Attribute in LDAP.

+* Action - (Both | Update | Create) - When to Associate Sites On Create, On Update or Both
 * Enabled - Turns on or off the Lookup of Sites
-* Attribute - The LDAP Attribute to use for the name of the Site
+* Attribute - The LDAP Attribute to use for the name of the Site ,Any value wrapped with [] will be treaded ad an LDAP field

 #### OrgLookup
 The name of the Organization in Hornbill must match the value of the Attribute in LDAP.

+* Action - (Both | Update | Create) - When to Associate Organisation On Create, On Update or Both
 * Enabled - Turns on or off the Lookup of Orgnisations
 * Attribute - The LDAP Attribute to use for the name of the Site ,Any value wrapped with [] will be treaded ad an LDAP field
 * Type - The Organisation Type (0=general ,1=team ,2=department ,3=costcenter ,4=division ,5=company)